Milltown Cemetery

-Milltown Cemetery (Reilig Bhaile an Mhuilinn) is a large cemetery in west Belfast, Northern Ireland.
-It lies within the townland of Ballymurphy, between Falls Road and the M1 motorway.
+Milltown Cemetery (Reilig Bhaile an Mhuilinn) is a cemetery in west Belfast, Northern Ireland.
+It lies within the townland of Ballymurphy, between the Falls Road and the M1 motorway.

 History

 Milltown Cemetery opened in 1869 as part of the broader provision of services for the city of Belfast's expanding Catholic population.
 The cemetery was an important development in the episcopal reign of Bishop Patrick Dorrian of the Diocese of Down and Connor.

-Although the cemetery's history and story is often presented as a nationalist and Irish Republican site, in fact the overwhelming majority of the approximately 200,000 of Belfast dead who are buried there were ordinary, unknown Catholics.
+Although the cemetery's history and story is often presented as a nationalist and Irish Republican site, in fact the overwhelming majority of the approximately 200,000 of Belfast dead who are buried there were ordinary Catholics, many in unmarked graves.

 Within the cemetery there are three large sections of open space, each about the size of a football pitch, designated as "poor ground".
 Over 80,000 people are buried in the cemetery's poor grounds, many of whom died in the flu pandemic of 1919.
 Since 2007, the 55 acre cemetery has undergone extensive work, reversing years of neglect.

 Republicanism

 The cemetery has, for some, become synonymous with Irish republicanism.
 Irish Republican Army prisoner Bobby Sands, who died on hunger strike on 5 May 1981, is buried in the cemetery.
-Fellow hunger-strikers, Kieran Doherty, Joe McDonnell and Pat McGeown (who died of a heart attack in 1996) are also buried there.
-In total, 77 IRA volunteers are buried in what is known as the 'New Republican Plot', a further 34 volunteers are buried in what is known as the County Antrim Memorial Plot and which was used between 1969 and 1972.
+Fellow hunger-strikers Kieran Doherty, Joe McDonnell and Pat McGeown (who died of a heart attack in 1996) are also buried there.
+In total, 77 IRA volunteers are buried in what is known as the 'New Republican Plot', and 34 volunteers are buried in what is known as the County Antrim Memorial Plot, which was used between 1969 and 1972.
 Throughout the cemetery, many more IRA volunteers are buried in family graves.
 These include Tom Williams, who was executed in Crumlin Road Prison on 2 September 1942.
-Williams' body lay in a prison grave until January 2000, when a campaign, by the National Graves Association, Belfast, to have his remains re-interred in Milltown was successful.
+Williams' body lay in a prison grave until January 2000, when a campaign by the National Graves Association, Belfast to have his remains re-interred in Milltown was successful.
 Members of the INLA, IPLO and Workers' Party are also buried there.

-The cemetery was the scene of the Milltown Cemetery attack on 16 March 1988, when loyalist paramilitary Michael Stone attacked a funeral, killing three mourners as IRA volunteers Dan McCann, Seán Savage and Mairéad Farrell, were being buried.
+The cemetery was the scene of the Milltown Cemetery attack on 16 March 1988, when loyalist Michael Stone attacked a funeral, killing three mourners as IRA volunteers Dan McCann, Seán Savage and Mairéad Farrell were being buried.
 All three had been killed by members of the SAS at Gibraltar during Operation Flavius.